 One possible explanation for sentencing disparities between circuit courts is the availability of additional sentencing resources such as community corrections programming and problem-solving courts that divert offenders from prison.
 In theory, circuit courts where these resources are available may be less likely to impose prison sentences and thus fall into the less-than-state-average category.
-To explore this, we identified whether community corrections programming was available16 in each circuit as well as four additional problem-solving courts17: 1) Drug and Sobriety Courts, 2) Mental Health Courts, 3) Veterans Treatment Courts, and 4) Swift and Sure Sanctions Probation Programs.
+To explore this, we identified whether community corrections programming was available in each circuit as well as four additional problem-solving courts it?
+1) Drug and Sobriety Courts, 2) Mental Health Courts, 3) Veterans Treatment Courts, and 4) Swift and Sure Sanctions Probation Programs.
 Table 7 below and Figure 4, on the next page, contrast the prevalence of community programs and problem-solving courts in circuits that were below average, approximately average, and above average for imposing prison sentences.
 Overall, we found that problem-solving courts and community corrections programming were far more prevalent in the circuit courts that were less likely to sentence offenders to prison.
 For example, 87.5% (14/16) of the less-than-average circuit courts had at least one problem-solving court, compared to only 27.3% (3/11) of above-average courts.
-Furthermore, all 16 of the below-average courts had community corrections programming.
+Furthermore, all 16 of the below-average courts had community corrections programs, while only 45.5% (5/11) of the above average courts had programming.